secondnetwork/kompass/README.md

 Additionally Kompass requires you to use
 - PHP 8.2 or newer
 - Laravel 11.30 or newer
-- Laravel Fortify 1.21 or newer
-- Livewire 3.5 or newer
+- Livewire 3.6 or newer
-- Tailwindcss 3.4 or newer
+- Tailwindcss 4.0 or newer

 ## Installation